Positive reinforcement in task management to boost team productivity

 Days 3–4: First Implementation

-- Goal: First run and habit formation.
+• Goal: First-cycle execution and initial habit formation.

 Days 5–7: Feedback & Optimization